MATLAB

 ph = parpool(...)

-...where poosize, profile, and cluster are respectively the size of the MATLAB pool of workers and the profile or the cluster you created.
-The last line creates a handle ph for the pool.
+...where poolsize, profile, and cluster are respectively the size of the MATLAB pool of workers and the profile or the cluster you created.
+The last line creates a handle named ph for the pool.

-The following example creates a pool of 4 workers, and runs a parfor-loop using this pool:
+The following example creates a pool of four workers, and runs a parfor-loop using the pool:

 >>parpool(4)